ampproject/amphtml/ads/imagead.md

 a site to display simple image ads on a self-service basis.
 You must provide your own ad server to deliver the ads in json format as shown below.

+Ads may have a custom mustache template (see mustache.js).
+If they don't, a simple template will be used consisting only of a link and

 ## Examples

 ### Single ad